 Cedar and Masonite sided homes are not immune to this behavior and virtually any overhang will attract them to soffits and fascia boards.
 Holes in such areas are usually shallow and small but will certainly be both annoying and aggravating.
 Mason Bees have learned that most any home has an abundant supply of nest locations and taking advantage of them seems to be at an all time high.
 It appears that once a house has activity it will get more and more every year.
 This probably happens because if a structure has something unique about it which Mason Bees like, the young of the original nests will return to it attracted by the same features.

 Mason Bee nests on the home can become a problem but the damage they do to the structure is usually only superficial.
 However, in the yard, their damage can be quite real and have major impact on targeted plants.
 Mason bee damage is done when they remove leaves from plants by cutting away small sections.
-In fact, it is very common for them to find a shrub or plant they find attractive and within a week or two damage all it’s leaves.
-When such damage happens rapidly, the plant may never recover from it’s loss.
+In fact, it is very common for them to find a shrub or plant and within a week, do significant damage to the foliage.
+When damage happens rapidly, the plant may never recover.
 Remember, leaves play an important role for any plant.
 Without them they are not able to create food and eat.
 Leaves which are damaged by one or two bees will probably just look odd.
 The bees will typically cut away circular sections which are about 9/32 to 5/16 of an inch in diameter.
 This removal generally happens on the outside edge of a few leaves.
 If there are a lot of bees active, certain leaves will begin to suffer huge tissue loss and die; some will fall victim to plant disease or other insects.
 If enough leaves fall off, the plant could die.

 Mason Bees are a common nuisance around and on the home.
 Since they are strong pollinators, placing a Mason Bee House out can serve you in two ways.
 First, by keeping the bees close by you will help insure healthy pollination of local plants and second, by making good housing available the local bees will be less likely to live on your home.

-If you have prized plants being damaged by the Mason Bee, treat it with some Permethrin to help create a barrier through which they will not cross.
-Structures and other objects you wish to protect besides plants should be sprayed with the Cypermethrin.
+If you have prized plants being damaged by the Mason Bee, treat them with Prothor.
+Structures and other objects you wish to protect besides plants should be sprayed with Prothor too if they’re using the home for nests.
 Once you start repelling them the local activity will be forced to find harborage elsewhere and will learn to stay off treated surfaces.
 This is very important if you are having a problem with them infesting weep holes.
 Within a season or two of local treatments, nesting on the structure should be easy to control and if houses were placed out, you can still take advantage of the Mason Bees ability to pollinate.

 Order online and get a 5% discount!
 We ship fast with 99.9% of all orders shipping within 1 business day!!